 In order to protect our staff and the public we serve, we have had to adjust how we provide a service to you.
 In the majority of instances, service delivery will not be affected.
 If you are a member of the family or an interested party in an Inquest which was cancelled or/is to be scheduled for hearing a member of our team will be contacting you to discuss your options.

-The Court itself is closed to members of the public, unless you have arranged an appointment.
+The Court itself is still closed to members of the public.

 In order to allow the Coroner's Team to continue to support you, we would ask that where possible any queries you have are emailed to HMCoroner@Wakefield.gov.uk